 Steve Grismore: Guitarist and Educator

-Steve has performed with nationally-recognized jazz artists as well as local ensembles over the years including David Sanborn , Paul Smoker, Carla Bley, Steve Swallow, Tatsu Aoki, Charlie Haden, Jack Walrath, Bobby Shew, Matt Wilson, John Carlson, Tim Hagans, Vinny Golia, Robert Dick, Kim Richmond, Clay Jenkins, Victor Mendoza, Ryan Shultz, Damon Short, Paul Scea, Sex Mob, Cory Christansen, John Rapson, Reggie Thomas, Anthony Cox, Mike Lee, Tim O'Dell, Johhny Raab, Carmen Bradford, Kevin Mahogany, the Often Ensemble, and the Damon Short Band.
-He is currently with the Steve Grismore Trio, Big Fun , 3 Dawgs and a Bone, the Beaker Brothers Band, and the University of Iowa Jazz Faculty Ensemble.
+Steve has performed with nationally-recognized jazz artists as well as local ensembles over the years including David Sanborn , Paul Smoker, Carla Bley, Steve Swallow, Tatsu Aoki, Emily Remler, Charlie Haden, Jack Walrath, Bobby Shew, Matt Wilson, John Carlson, Tim Hagans, Vinny Golia, Robert Dick, Kim Richmond, Clay Jenkins, Victor Mendoza, Ryan Shultz, Damon Short, Paul Scea, Sex Mob, Cory Christansen, John Rapson, Reggie Thomas, Anthony Cox, Mike Lee, Tim O'Dell, Johhny Raab, Carmen Bradford, Kevin Mahogany, the Often Ensemble, and the Damon Short Band.
+He is currently with the Steve Grismore Trio, Big Fun , 3 Dawgs and a Bone, the Beaker Brothers Band, the Iowa Jazz Composers Orchestra, and the Baja Bandidos.

 Steve recorded with the group Happy House (with Paul Scea) in 1988, and has ten recordings with “Orquesta Alto Maiz”, better known as "The Salsa Band."
 He also recorded for Accurate Records (Boston based label by Russ Gershon) with the Grismore/Scea Group.
 Their first release was “Just Play” in 1994 and their second release for Accurate, “Of What”, received high praise in many of the national jazz periodicals.
 It was voted one of the "10 Best of '97" by the Boston Phoenix Magazine.
 The first two cd’s featured Tim Hagans on trumpet, Matt Wilson on drums, John Turner on bass, and Paul Scea on flute and saxes.
 Grismore and Scea recorded a new project in 2005 called “Well Behaved Fish”, their third release on Accurate records.
 This cd featured Anthony Cox on bass, Marc Gratama on drums, and Brent Sandy on trumpet.